remon/watchheroes_node/README.md

 N.B you can run `yarn runbuild` instead of `yarn build && yarn start`

-7. you can add env. variable to heroku by the command `heroku config:get MONGO_URL= your db url`
+7. you can add env. variable to heroku by the command `heroku config:set MONGO_URL= your db url`